g3vind/g3vind/README.md

 - 🌱 I’m currently learning **ReactJs** and **Redux**
 - 👨‍💻 All of my projects are available at [govind-kumar.netlify.app](https://govind-kumar.netlify.app/)
 - 📫 How to reach me: [g3vind@gmail.com](mailto:g3vind@gmail.com)
-- Certainly!
-Here's the list of languages and tools aligned for better readability:

 **Languages and Tools:**